jasonnxj/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022

-This is an Advent calendar of small programming puzzles.
+This is an Advent calendar of small programming puzzles, which I solve using Python.

-I am using Python to solve them.